Jurisprudence Knowledge & Assessment Tool

 Consequence of Failing the JKAT after the Third Attempt

-• Directing the Registrant to work with a mentor who has successfully completed the JKAT.
+- Requiring the registrant to work with a mentor who has successfully completed the JKAT.

-• Directing the Registrant to work with the College’s Practice Advisors or Director of Professional Practice to improve knowledge in jurisprudence.
+- Requiring the registrant to consult with the College’s Practice Advisors or Director of Professional Practice.

 Appeal of JKAT Results

-Any Registrant of the College who wishes to appeal their JKAT results can do so after their third unsuccessful attempt.
-Written appeals should include:
+A registrant may appeal their JKAT results after their third unsuccessful attempt.
+Written appeals must include:

-The Quality Assurance Committee considers appeals on a case-by-case and includes a review of documents sent in by the registrant as well as the JKAT results.
+The Quality Assurance Committee reviews appeals on a case-by-case basis, considering both the submitted documentation and the JKAT results.

 Consequences of Non-Compliance

-A registrant who is required to complete the JKAT and refuses to do so or does not contact the College to explain why they are unable to complete it, may be considered to have committed an act of professional misconduct and, consequently, may be referred to the Inquiries, Complaints and Reports Committee (ICRC).
+A registrant who is required to complete the JKAT and fails to do so; without contacting the College with an explanation; may be considered to have committed an act of professional misconduct and may be referred to the Inquiries, Complaints and Reports Committee (ICRC).